Data-Investigators/nlp_environmental_project/readme.md

 Modeling functions are located in the model.py file

 ## Key Findings
+The initial models performed well on the train dataset, however, when used on unseen data the accuracy was significantly reduced.
+This indicates that the models are overfit.
+Increasing the size of the dataset may help improve future models.
+We identified lists of specific words that were unique to each language, but were unable to incorporate those lists into features.

 **Best Performing Model**
-Our best performing model uses a Random Forest algorithm and TF-IDF to vectroize the text.
+Our best performing model uses a Logistic Regression algorithm and TF-IDF to vectroize the text.
-This model increased the prediction accuracy from a baseline of 35% to an average of 78% on unseen data.
+This model increased the prediction accuracy from a baseline of 35% to an average of 47% on unseen data.

 **Possible Next Steps**
-The current clean and prepare methods eliminate text symbols not in english as noise.
+The current clean and prepare methods eliminate text symbols not in English as noise.
-Would recommend either obtaining new dataset of only english repos or otherwise adjusting for non-english text.
+Would recommend either obtaining new dataset of only English repos or otherwise adjusting for non-English text.
 Utilized identified unique words by language as features for modeling.